tdyachenko/BAHM-Mediation/README.md

 ## Starting the app on your device
 run_bahm()
 ```
-This will open the application on your device.
 Alternatively, the app can be run as a web application, but it might be much slower.
 https://bayesianmediationanalysis.shinyapps.io/BAHM/